 Obstetrician and Gynaecologist in Sydney

 Congratulations on your pregnancy – such special times ahead!
-Every pregnancy is exciting and thank you for choosing Dr Adeline Chan to support you throughout your pregnancy.
+Every pregnancy is exciting and thank you for choosing us to support you throughout your pregnancy.

-At every visit, Dr Chan will discuss any concerns you may have.
+At every visit, we will discuss any concerns you may have.
 We recommend you list these questions because you may forget to ask them during the visit.

-Dr Chan only takes a set number of new patients every month to ensure she provides adequate time to provide the best possible care and support for all her patients.
-She would always try to see all her patients in a timely manner, although occasionally there may be a delay.
-This is usually because she has to deliver another baby during the consulting session!
+Dr Chan and Dr Mansoor only takes a set number of new patients every month to ensure we provides adequate time to provide the best possible care and support for all her patients.
+We would always try to see all our patients in a timely manner, although occasionally there may be a delay.
+This is usually because we have to deliver another baby during the consulting session!

 Your postnatal visit will be 6 weeks after delivery of your baby.
 Your partner and your baby are very welcome to attend this appointment.
-Dr Chan loves to see how all her delivered babies and family are doing for those first few weeks.
+Dr Chan and Dr Mansoor love to see how all their delivered babies and families are doing for those first few weeks.

 A set of routine blood test is usually done between 7 – 10 weeks gestation: